pods-framework/pods/readme.txt

 = Content types that evolve with your needs =

 Create any type of content that you want -- small or large -- we've got you covered.
 Every content type created with Pods gets all the love it needs to grow up big and strong.
-You'll get an easy to use interface that lets you manage field groups, custom fields, and how your content type will look or function.
+You'll get an easy-to-use interface that lets you manage field groups, custom fields, and how your content type will look or function.

 = Create new content types =

 With Pods, you can create entirely new content types and settings pages.

-* **Custom Post Types** - Content types that look and function like Posts and Pages, but in their own separate sections of WordPress
-* **Custom Taxonomies** - Content types that look and function like Categories and Tags, but in their own separate sections of WordPress
-* **Custom Settings Pages** - Create custom settings under Settings menu to help organize your site's custom global settings
-* **Advanced Content Types** - These are entirely separate from WordPress and function off their own database tables (much like the [Drupal CCK](https://www.drupal.org/project/cck))

-= Extend existing content types =

-Need to customize your existing content types in WordPress?
-We offer the ability to extend existing content types across all of WordPress:

-* **Post Types** - Customize and create/manage fields for any existing post type -- Posts, Pages, and even those created by plugins or themes
-* **Taxonomies** - Customize and create/manage fields for any existing taxonomy -- Categories, Tags, and even those created by plugins or themes
-* **Media** - Create and manage fields for your media uploads to enable you to fill in additional information and context to any image/file you want
-* **Users** - Create and manage fields for your user/author profiles
-* **Comments** - Create and manage fields for your visitor comments, easily add fields to fit the way you use comments as reviews and more

-= Field Types =
+= Every Field Type, FREE =

-We have an extensive collection of fields that you can leverage to build the perfect content structure for your site.
-You can also build your own custom field types with our extensible field type classes.

-* **Text**
- * Plain Text
- * Website
- * Phone
- * E-mail
- * Password
-* **Paragraph**
+We have an extensive collection of over [25 different input types to choose from on 20+ different field types for any content structure](https://docs.pods.io/fields/).
+Each field type comes with their own additional options to help you customize content entry and display.
+You can also control visibility by role/capability and [other advanced options](https://docs.pods.io/fields/settings-advanced/).

- * Plain Paragraph Text
+* **Text:** Plain Text, Website, Phone, Email, Password
- * WYSIWYG (Visual Editor)
- * Code (Syntax Highlighting)
+* **Paragraph:** Plain Paragraph Text, WYSIWYG (Visual Editor), Code (Syntax Highlighting)
-* **Date / Time**
- * Date and Time
+* **Date / Time:** Date and Time, Date, Time
- * Date
- * Time
-* **Number**
- * Plain Number
- * Currency (30+ international currencies)
+* **Number:** Plain Number, Currency (30+ international currencies)
-* **Relationships / Media**
- * File / Image / Video (Media library and basic upload options available)
+* **Relationships / Media:** File / Image / Video (Media library and basic upload options available), Avatar (for extended Users), oEmbed, Relationship (Dropdown, Multi Select, Autocomplete, Checkboxes, Radio Buttons, and List View available)
- * Avatar (for extended Users)
- * oEmbed
- * Relationship (Dropdowns, multiselect, autocomplete, checkboxes, radio buttons, and list views available)
 * **Checkbox** (Yes / No)
 * **Color Picker**